danilobellini/audiolazy/README.rst

 processing (DSP), featuring:

-- A ``Stream`` class for finite and endless signals representation with elementwise operators (auto-broadcast with non-Stream) in a common Python iterable container accepting heterogeneous data;
+- A ``Stream`` class for finite and endless signals representation with elementwise operators (auto-broadcast with non-iterables) in a common Python iterable container accepting heterogeneous data;
 - Strongly sample-based representation (Stream class) with easy conversion to block representation using the ``Stream.blocks(size, hop)`` method;
 - Sample-based interactive processing with ``ControlStream``;